-- Successful completion of a bachelor's degree, or successful completion of a first professional degree from an accredited institution - Minimum cumulative undergraduate GPA of 2.75. - Prior college coursework in biology (minimum three semester credits or four quarter credits), physiology or anatomy/physiology (minimum three semester credits or four quarter credits), biochemistry (minimum three semester credits or four quarter credits) nutrition (one course) and medical terminology (one course) are required.
+- Complete standard admissions application, including a detailed, well-written personal statement discussing professional goals and explaining how the UWS MS-HNFM program will help the applicant achieve those goals. - Official transcripts showing successful completion of a bachelor's degree, or successful completion of a first professional degree from an accredited institution. - Minimum cumulative undergraduate GPA of 2.75. - Prior college coursework in biology (minimum three semester credits or four quarter credits), physiology or anatomy/physiology (minimum three semester credits or four quarter credits), biochemistry (minimum three semester credits or four quarter credits) nutrition (one course) and medical terminology (one course) are required.
 The biochemistry prerequisite is required to have been successfully completed within eight years of the start of the program.
-Prerequisite coursework must be completed with a grade of C or higher. - Applicants who have not completed a biochemistry course may be admitted to the MS-HNFM program on the condition that they complete MSN6050 during their first term of study. - Applicants with significant professional experience in a relevant medical field may petition for a waiver of the Medical Terminology prerequisite requirement. - An interview with the MS-HNFM directors or program instructor.
+Prerequisite coursework must be completed with a grade of C or higher. - Applicants who have not completed a biochemistry course may be admitted to the MS-HNFM program on the condition that they complete MSN6050 during their first term of study.
+MSN6050 requires a college level chemistry course as a prerequisite. - Applicants with significant professional experience in a relevant medical field may petition for a waiver of the Medical Terminology prerequisite requirement. - Two letters of recommendation. - Current resume or curriculum vitae. - An interview with the MS-HNFM directors or program instructor. - · Application fee.